Anomaliszt/Ffuf_PLD/INTRODUCTION_PLD/README.md

 This project contains a very small introduction to **ffuf**.

+## TASKS

+1. What are the two directories you find ?
+2. Fuzz the '/blog' directory and find all pages.
+One of them should contain a flag.
+What is the flag? (hint: to find pages you might need to search extensions)
+3. Use recursion to find more files/directories.
+One of them should give you a flag.
+What is the content of the flag?

 ## What is ffuf?

 ffuf is a tool used for web content discovery.
 It helps find hidden files, directories, and parameters by sending many requests with wordlists.